dell/csm-docs/content/docs/csidriver/release/operator.md

 There are no known issues in this release.

 ### Support
-The Dell CSI Operator image is available on Dockerhub and is officially supported by Dell EMC.
+The Dell CSI Operator image is available on Dockerhub and is officially supported by Dell.
 For any CSI operator and driver issues, questions or feedback, please follow our [support process](../../../support/).